billdevcode/billdevcode.github.io/projects/fcc-leaderboard/README.md

 # FCC Leaderboard

-FCC Leaderboard is an app used to track Free Code Camp's top helpers in recent 30 days and all times.
-It's built using React.js, Sass and FCC's API
+FCC Leaderboard is an app used to track Free Code Camp's top helpers. **Sort** by recent 30 days or all times.
+Built using React.js, Sass and FCC's API

 ## Usage